 Seat holders should understand that these licenses are administered under a Harberger Tax that involves a self-assessed valuation.
 The seat holder will set a self-valuation of the worth of their seat license.
 This price is also the price which anyone can buy the seat away from the existing holder.
 The Harberger Tax dilemma is like this for the seat holder: price it too low and the seat will be purchased away from them.
 Price it too high and they’ll have to pay a larger tax burden.

 Seat owners will pay a state maintainer tax as was alluded above as part of the Harberger Tax.
-This tax is proportional to the node owner’s self-valuation and goes to pay both public services for hosting CML nodes and dividends for TEA token holders.
+This tax is proportional to the node owner’s self-valuation and goes to pay both public services for hosting CML nodes and dividends for global token holders.